baylerblanchard/advanced_intralogistics_project/README.md

 Separately, employees can use the same dashboard to view and adjust the room's temperature via the Ecobee+ thermostat.

-Built With:
+Built using:

 Frontend:

   React.js

   Axios

 Backend:

   Node.js

   Express.js

 Database:

   MongoDB

   PostgreSQL

 APIs:

   Brivo API

   Ring API

   Ecobee API